markcaudill/haproxy-autoscale/README.md

 ## Description ##
 I had a project I was working on where I needed a private load balancer to use on Amazon Web Services.
-Unfortunately, AWS Elastic Load Balancers do not support private listeners so I needed to make my own load balancer.
+Unfortunately, AWS Elastic Load Balancers do not support private listeners so I needed to make my own load balancer using Linux.

 Making a load balancer is pretty straight forward.
 The challenge was that the instances under it were auto-scaling and there was no built-in mechanism for